enieber/re-http/README.md

 - [ ] create list routers using
 - [ ] not need create router to `/api` and `/api/`
 - [ ] create crud Rest Api with `/users` using [GET, POST, PUT, DELETE] methods HTTP
+- [ ] improve use of json to response data

 ## Licence